 Immediately after graduating with a Fine Arts Degree, he took up the offer to tutor part time on the program, at the Otago Polytechnic School of Art.
 This was followed by several years tutoring part time in the Design School.

-The Warlike works in Just Playing resulted from Mike’s visit to Omaka Air Museum in 2016, where the true significance of weaponising these crazy early flying machines became apparent.
+The Warlike works in Just Playing resulted from Mike’s visit to Omaka air museum in 2016, where the true significance of weaponising these crazy early flying machines became apparent.
 War is restless, never satisfied.

-When compared to the previous series of works, Mike’s most recent work Changing Circumstances depicts a less overt reference to war; no one is brandishing weapons, a more contemplative, reflective mood prevails amongst the uniformed figurines.
+When compared to the previous series of works, Mike’s most recent work Changing Circumstances depicts a less overt reference to war; no one is brandishing weapons and a more contemplative, reflective mood prevails amongst the uniformed figurines.